NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/Lacquered Waist Drum.md

 **Frequency** once per hour

 **Effect** You play both heads of the drums, generating a pulse of positive energy that targets one creature within 30 feet that has the undead trait.
-This deals 5d8 vitality damage (DC 28 Fortitude check save) to that creature; if the undead also has the ghost trait, the ghost becomes [[Conditions/Sickened|Sickened 1]] if it fails the save.
+This deals 5d8 vitality damage (DC 28 Fortitude check save) to that creature; if the undead also has the ghost trait, the ghost becomes [[Sickened|Sickened 1]] if it fails the save.

 * * *